LukeGrahamLandry/hctarcs/devlog.md

 Can also assert cargo check passes as part of the tests.
 And if I can think of any dumb syntactic things to check for like `NumOrStr::from(NumOrStr::from(...expr))`.
+TODO: equality check without cloning the string

+Feel the need to make my own string type, so it doesn't have to allocate when getting a char, just store that inline.
+I'm sure someone has a better version of small string optimisation I could depend on.
+But have to make sure it also doesn't allocate for constant strings.

+String get letter is zero indexed!
+So are lists!
+Same with for-each-loops!

 ## async ideas (Dec 28)